 Your browser version is not supported by this site.
 CS First may not work properly.

 This add-on will make

 It's like the hero is walking over hills

-so you'll have to figure some of it out for yourself.
+so you'll have to figure some of it out yourself.

-as you figure out how to do this task:
+as you figure out how to do this task.

-First, how can you “set” or “change” the height?
+First, how can you set or change the height?